byuweb/byu-hero-banner/README.md

 This layout is applied by adding the "full-screen dark-image" or "full-screen light-image" css class to the component.

 Note that the dark-image option uses white text and does not have an overlay, so in order to make your banner readable and accessible you'll need to make sure the background image is dark enough to provide sufficient contrast with the text.

+# No Overlay Option
+If you are concerned about ensuring accessibility with overlays or prefer a text-to-the-side layout, this is a good option for you.
+Add the class 'no-overlay' to your byu-hero-banner component.

+# Read More Link Style
+If you prefer a standard royal-blue link to the button style, add the class 'no-button' to whatever you are passing into that slot.

 # Release Roadmap